Alonso-del-Arte/chess/doc/Personalia.md

 ## T

 * **Mikhail Tal** &mdash; Chess world champion in 1960.
+* **Siegbert Tarrasch** &mdash; Medical doctor who was also a world-famous chess player in the 1880s, 1890s and 1900s.
 * **Veselin Topalov** &mdash; FIDE world champion in 2005.

 ## U